 Most people opt for satinwood nowadays.
 Luckily, we’re new spoiled with great water-based satin paint products.
 My favourite is WRX satin, which is fully water-based, can be applied directly to old oil-based gloss, is very easy to use and leaves an amazing finish!

-Another great option is Johnstone’s Aqua Guard, which is readily available online, or any Johnstone’s Decorating Centre.
+Another great option is Johnstone’s Aqua Guard, which is readily available online by clicking here, or any Johnstone’s Decorating Centre.
 This paint is very durable, easy to use and looks great.
 If you’re going for a tinted colour, then this is the satinwood you should look at.

 If budget allows and you want the very best, then Benjamin Moore Scuff x is the paint for you.
 Very easy to use and by far the best finish out of all these paints.
 It is expensive though.